 Even if you’ve been to a previous conference in Panama, you’ll find that this one will bring you up to speed on issues that you may not have known about before…updates on visa options and visa requirements, changes to the property tax exemption law, infrastructure upgrades, how and where best to achieve the most affordable lifestyles…

 Think about it.
 If you had to gather this information on your own, you’d spend thousands of dollars, and months of your time to do it.
 After knocking on doors, searching the internet, sitting in lawyers’ offices, and hanging out with real estate agents, it would still be impossible to assemble the body of knowledge that we’ve pulled together for this conference.

 Frankly, this conference is a good investment of time and money for anyone who’s considering Panama…well worth every penny you’ll pay to attend.

 The moment you sign up for the International Living Fast Track Panama Conference, we’ll e-mail you one of the most valuable publications about Panama we’ve ever developed.

-We've created a special new report, called Stretch Your Budget and Live Life to the Fullest in These Top-Quality Panama Destinations—to deliver actionable information about how to lower your cost of living in Panama.
-It's delivered electronically to get it into your hands as quickly as possible, and it's completely up to date with concise, no-nonsense, and hot-off-the-press information.
+We’ve created a special new report, called Panama’s Top-Quality Destinations for a No-Sacrifices Budget-Stretching Retirement—to deliver actionable information about how to lower your cost of living in Panama.
+It’s delivered electronically to get it into your hands as quickly as possible, and it’s completely up to date with concise, no-nonsense, and hot-off-the-press information.

 Nowhere else will you discover the where, what, when and how of upgrading your retirement lifestyle in Panama.
 And if you’re not ready to retire yet, even better.
 You’ll soon know how your move to Panama will save you money and improve your standard of living right away.